banyekalaok/cee498report/manuscript.md

 **My model was best with relu layers and dropout regularization only.
 Would probably be even better if it had automatic hyperparameter and parameter selection!(kundayi)**

 Our best mode is a type of neural network model developed by Yujing using the sklearn package.
+The name of model is **Gradient Boosting Regressor**.

 *	The basic idea of Boosting is to combine several weak learners into a stronger one.